Deepomatic/dmake/README.md

 In order to run **DMake**, you will need:
 - Python 3.5+
-- Docker 1.12 or newer
+- Docker 1.12 or newer; docker 19.03+ with buildkit enabled is **strongly** recommended (see https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds, edit `/etc/docker/daemon.json`)
 - Git

 In order to install **DMake**, use the following: